dajesusmodz/m7-plugin-vuePRO/README.md

 ![StreamPRO Logo](/Screenshots/3.png)

 Features:
-* Catalogue and watch streams from your own .m3u/.xml files.
+* Catalogue and watch streams from your own .m3u/.xml links.
 * Add your favourite channels to the Start Page.
 * Browse a range of world-wide Free-To-Air Stream Providers.
 * Stay up-to-date with the build-in update service.